bgaze/ipsum-html/README.md

 All of these methods accept into the `$tag` argument the list of tags that will be used whan generating HTML content.
 The key is the tag name and the value its weight (probability to appear).

-The default tag list is :
+The default tag list is:

 ```php
 [